alan-turing-institute/Palaeoanalytics/README.md

 - *scale_ID*: The scale id (name of the scale image file)
 - *PA_scale*: The scale measurement (how many centimeters this scale represents).

-An example of this table, where one scale correspond to several images is the following:
+An example of this table, where one scale corresponds to several images is the following:

 |PA_ID | scale_ID  | PA_scale  |
 |------|-----------|-----------|